Identification

 This page is designed to help you distinguish among several species of the chestnut family (Castanea) commonly seen in North America.
 Also included are three non-chestnut species that are often confused with chestnut.
 Click on the names below to see examples and characteristics of the common species of chestnut or chestnut look-alikes.

-Overview of the Five Species
+Overview of the Nine Species

-A good place to start is to compare American and Chinese chestnuts.
-Over 80% of the leaves that are sent to us each year for identification are either from Chinese chestnuts or Chinese/American hybrids, because these trees are resistant to the chestnut blight.
-Also compare true American chestnut with three trees often confused with chestnut: chestnut oak, beech, and horse chestnut.
+Over 80% of the leaves sent to us each year for identification are either from Chinese chestnuts or Chinese/American hybrids, because these trees are resistant to the chestnut blight.
+Also compare American chestnut with three trees often confused with chestnut: chestnut oak, beech, and horse chestnut.

 How to Have Your Chestnut Tree Identified

 Chestnut tree identification is a free service that TACF provides to the public.
-A good leaf and twig sample is the best way to identify your tree, as photos alone can be misleading and not allow for a definitive identification.
+A good leaf and twig sample is the best way to identify your tree, as photos alone can be misleading and do not allow for a definitive identification.

 Sample Collection